East Riding of Yorkshire: Demographics

-Areas of the East Riding show significant signs of affluence, including the Parliamentary constituency of Haltemprice and Howden which mainly consists of middle-class suburbs, towns and villages.
+Areas of the East Riding show significant signs of affluence, including the Parliamentary constituency of Haltemprice and Howden which consists of middle-class areas such as: the suburb of Willerby, suburb of Kirk Ella, village of North Ferriby, and village of Swanland.
 Much of the area is affluent and has one of the highest proportions of owner-occupiers in the country.

+Other parts of the county are more diverse, including the suburbs of Hessle, Cottingham and Anlaby with Anlaby Common.
+These areas consist of a mix of housing tenures in a real range of properties, from small ex-authority estates, to grand period homes.
+Hessle and Cottingham in particular have seen a considerable amount of home building, supporting the regeneration and development of the city of Hull.
+Beverley, a market town, is generally associated with affluence but, like any other town of its size, it also has areas that face disadvantage.

+Other areas of the East Riding of Yorkshire face significant deprivation.
+The seaside towns of Withernsea and Bridlington face similar challenges with unemployment, low educational attainment, and socioeconomic inequality.
+South East Holderness, consisting of small rural communities, deals with limited access to services, inadequate public transportation, and the decline of traditional industries.
+Goole, an inland port town, has experienced a decline in its socioeconomic characteristic.
+Akin to much of the West Riding, this has coincided with the decline of industry over the latter half of the 20th century.

 The crime rate in the East Riding is lower than the national average in robbery, sexual offences, theft of a vehicle, theft from a vehicle, violence against a person and burglary.

 Christianity is the religion with the largest following in the area, with 53.3% residents so identifying in the 2021 UK census.
 These census figures show no other single religion returned affiliation, as a percentage of population, above the national average for England.
 At the time of the 2021 census the population of the East Riding was 342,215 and its ethnic composition was 97.4% white, compared with the English average of 81.0%.
 The area has a slightly higher elderly population, of 26.4% in 2021, than the national average.

 Settlements

 By population, the largest settlements in the ceremonial county are:

-Kingston upon Hull is administrated separately from the East Riding of Yorkshire.
+Kingston upon Hull is administered separately from the East Riding of Yorkshire.
 Anlaby and Willerby are suburban villages, almost contiguous with the Hull urban area.
-Bridlington is the most populous of coastal settlements, others include Flamborough, Hornsea, Withernsea and Aldbrough.
+Bridlington is the most populous of the coastal settlements; others include Flamborough, Hornsea, Withernsea and Aldbrough.
 Settlements on the flat agricultural area of Holderness are Hedon and Roos and in the Great Wold Valley is Rudston.
 Beverley, Bishop Burton, Driffield, Cottingham and Lockington lie is the Yorkshire Wolds eastern foot.
 Low-lying lands close to the Humber Estuary are Goole, Brough, North Ferriby, Hessle and Kirk Ella.
 Stamford Bridge, Pocklington, Market Weighton, Holme-on-Spalding-Moor, Howden and South Cave all lie to the north and west of the area, between the River Derwent and the scarp slope of the Wolds.